Paethon/ct_keras_pong/README.md

 ## Use the agent

-You can execute a game in real time with a weights file using `python run_agent.py ` To run the agent with the trained weights provided run `python run_agent.py trained_weights.h5`
+You can execute a game in real time with a weights file using `python run_agent.py weightsfile.h5` To run the agent with the trained weights provided run `python run_agent.py trained_weights.h5`.
+If `run_agent.py` is given a second argument it will save each frame as a `.png` file to the `media` directory using the second argument as a prefix for the filename.

 # Results to Expect
 | Untrained                         | Trained                       |